tomassedovic/tcod-rs/README.md

 ---------------

 `tcod-rs` depends on `libtcod` so you need to build or download the official version.
-The `libtcod` version known to work is bundled with `tcod-sys` and Cargo will build it for you, but you need the build dependencies installed.
+The `libtcod` version known to work comes bundled with `tcod-sys` and Cargo will build it for you, but you need the build dependencies installed.

 Alternatively, you can provide the precompiled libtcod library to override the